stackql/stackql-registry-docs/docs/azure_isv-docs/providers/azure_isv/redis_enterprise/index.md

 image: /img/providers/azure/stackql-azure-provider-featured-image.png
 ---

-Azure Cache For Redis Is Based On The Popular Open-Source Redis Cache.
-It Gives You Access To A Secure, Dedicated Redis Server, Managed By Microsoft And Accessible From Any Application Within Azure.
+Azure Cache for Redis is based on the popular open-source Redis cache.
+It gives you access to a secure, dedicated Redis server, managed by Microsoft and accessible from any application within Azure.

 :::info Service Summary